Blair1233/Class24/1-Lesson-Plans/05-Archiving-and-Logging-Data/3/LessonPlan.md

 `journalctl -ef`
   - `-e`: Displays the **end** of the journal
   - `-f`: **Follow mode** keeps the journal screen open, displaying real-time messages in order of occurrence.

+   - **Note:** The web machines can generate a lot of DPMS errors that look like `Sep 28 16:51:03 vm-image-ubuntu-dev-1 org.xfce.ScreenSaver[2264]: Xlib:  extension "DPMS" missing on display ":2"`  These can be filtered out with `grep` using the command: `journalctl -ef | grep -v "extension \"DPMS\" missing on display"`

+    - The `-v` option will `grep` everything that is not included in the statement

 `journalctl _UID`